fjrodl/PDDL-course/README.md

 ## Requirements <a name="Requirements"></a>

-Install the next script for the dependencies
+Install the next script for the dependencies.

 ## Acknowledgments <a name="Acknowledgments"></a>